-Providing Faith-Focused/Nonprofit lending which means greater and new opportunities for community engagement, outlets and beneficial programs for all ages.
+Providing faith-focused/nonprofit lending means greater and new opportunities for community engagement, outlets and beneficial programs for all ages.

 Through home lending we see many first-time buyers and buyers in neighborhoods that are seeing new growth.
 In addition, families are taking advantage of the equity in their homes to better their lives.

-We originated over $125 million in mortgages and home equity loans in 2020.
+We originated over $30 million in mortgages and home equity loans/lines of credit in 2023.

-To support underserved small business owners and nonprofit organizations in low to moderate income communities, we actively engage in lending and economic development opportunities that deliver needed capital, inspire continued success and ultimately helps our neighborhoods thrive.
+To support small business owners and nonprofit organizations in low- to moderate-income communities, we actively engage in lending and economic development opportunities that deliver needed capital, inspire continued success and ultimately help our neighborhoods thrive.

 In addition to investing deposits in our neighborhoods, our #stewardstrong initiatives include The Providence Bank & Trust Stewardship Program.
 Through it 10% of the Bank’s profits are donated annually to support the important work of local civic, nonprofit and Christian organizations.

 Over $12.3 million has been donated in the past 19 years through our Stewardship Program.

 Stewardship is so much more than financial giving.
 It’s about investing our heart, time and resources into our local businesses and families so they can take advantage of opportunities and realize their potential.

 As active stewards, we volunteered a total of 635 hours in 2023 – supporting 56 nonprofits, serving over 74,000 individuals and participating in 180 volunteer activities.